 MindNode is a mind-mapping app.
-It lets you link all the different thoughts you have — scattered through the day — in a well-organized and comprehensive manner.
+It lets you link all the different thoughts you have — scattered throughout the day — in a well-organized and comprehensive manner.
 You can use it for project management to brainstorm over the proceedings, plan a vacation, or even learn new concepts.
 One of the best things about the app is that it is fairly straightforward to use.
 So you do not have to worry about fiddling with the layout since that is taken care of by itself.
 And can, instead, just focus on ideating and laying out your ideas.

 For times when you have several tasks to accomplish, vacations to plan, and projects to idealize, MindNode is the best way to devise your plan of action.
-With the app, all you need to do is create a new document and starting adding your nodes (projects/actions/tasks).
+With the app, all you need to do is create a new document and start adding your nodes (projects/actions/tasks).
 The app will then create a planned approach for you with a mind map, which you can stylize as you like.
-In addition, MindNode also gives you the option to send your tasks directly to a few other apps such as Reminder, Things, and OmniFocus, so you can take your projects/tasks further in the creative process.
+In addition, MindNode also gives you the option to send your tasks directly to a few other apps, such as Reminder, Things, and OmniFocus so that you can take your projects/tasks further in the creative process.
 And if you need to share your mind maps with other users, you can do that as well.
 If there are nodes in your mind map that have a deadline, you can turn them into tasks.
 That way, you get timely alerts for those tasks and can keep track of your progress.